Lee-Sutton/clean-code-python/README.md

 Imaging we got to go back in time and right our wrongs.
 What might we have done differently?

-1. Instead of having our `Tortoise` inherit from a `Hare` we create a *abstract* mixin that they BOTH inherit from.
+1. Instead of having our `Turtle` inherit from a `Hare` we create a *abstract* mixin that they BOTH inherit from.

 ```python
 class AnimalMixin: